yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

           runtime in the architectural files by using ``get_ram_size()``.

 * Establish an initial minimal pinmux setup for the custom board

-    * A minimal pinmux setup is needed to avoid any potential signal conflicts that may occur when running a configuration that was intended for a TI EVM is simply run on a custom board
+    * A minimal pinmux setup is needed to avoid any potential signal conflicts that may occur when running a configuration that was intended for a TI EVM that is simply run on a custom board
     * Pinmux performed in U-Boot is usually limited to the peripherals that are directly involved in the boot process (such as GPMC, DDR, MMC, SPI, etc.), an I2C module used for PMIC connectivity, as well as the console